aenlemmea/nummet/README.md

     3. [ ] Regula Falsi
 4. TBD

-> ![NOTE]
+> [!CAUTION]
 > DiffyQ's return value is currently not precision controlled.
 It is on TODO for now.
 The output is correct.

 Note: DiffyQ's support first order derivatives only.
 The `rk_prob` type should be used as a derived type to set a problem using `init_prob`.
 The `eqn_interface` provides a general interface to represent the diffyq.